svaarala/duktape-wiki/HowtoNonBmpCharacters.md

 This approach is convenient for C code, because strings can be expressed directly as UTF-8 with no conversion or dealing with surrogate pairs.

-One limitation is that there is no Ecmascript syntax for non-BMP characters so you can't use them in literals.
+One limitation is that there is no ECMAScript syntax for non-BMP characters so you can't use them in literals.
 There are a few workarounds:

 ```js